unfoldingWord-dev/electron/docs/development/Electronite/MacBuildNotes.md

 export NINJA_STATUS="[%r processes, %f/%t @ %o/s : %es] "
 e build electron
 ```

+- Test the build.
+  - Do `e start`.
+  - Open the developer console by typing`Command-I`.
+  - in console execute `window.location="https://scripts.sil.org/cms/scripts/page.php?site_id=projects&item_id=graphite_fontdemo"`
+  - Ensure all the tests pass by visually inspecting the rendered fonts and comparing against the image samples on the site.
+  - The example for Padauk from server will not be correct with the triangles.
+So need to:
+Open elements tab, select body of html, do command-F to search, and search for `padauk_ttf`, and apply attribute `font-feature-settings: "wtri" 1;`.
+The triangles should now be rendered correctly.

 - Make the release to ~/Develop/Electronite-Build/src/out/x64/dist.zip
 ```